Higher Incomes Now Eligible for Discounts on High-Speed Internet

 Wow!
 Internet, Cable, and TV

-$65 billion for improving broadband access
+$65 billion for creating better broadband

 Some of that money will go toward what Kahsai calls “digital equity.”
 The new law allocates $2.75 billion for digital literacy training to make sure that everyone — regardless of language, ability or age — has the skills needed to take advantage of their connection to the internet.